suhailahmedkhan4/Signs-of-Ageing-using-Computer-Vision/README.md

 # Signs-of-Ageing-using-Computer-Vision
  A model to classify &amp; localize different signs of ageing such as puffy eyes, wrinkles, dark spots etc. on the face.

+The project requires knowledge of various domains.
+Use image processing techniques to process the image as per requirements.
+The model preferred to work upon is EfficientNet which will detect signs of ageing like puffy eyes, wrinkles, dark spots on the image.
+It should overlay bounding boxes around detected ageing signs.

 ML-MAJOR_APRIL_Ageing